-2.22 Borrowings
+2.23 Borrowings

 Loans obtained by the bank are initially recognized at fair value net of transaction costs incurred in connection with obtaining the loan.
-Borrowings are subsequently measured at amortized cost, with the difference between net proceeds and the value to be paid over the borrowing period, recognized in profit or loss using the effective interest rate method.
+Borrowings are subsequently measured at amortized cost, with the difference between net proceeds and the value to be paid over the borrowing period, recognized in the profit or loss using the effective interest rate method.

-2.23 Capital
+2.24 Capital

-2.23.1 Capital issuance cost
+2.24.1 Capital issuance cost

-Issued and paid up-capital (i.e. Bank's own equity instruments) is initially measured at the cash proceeds received, less transaction costs directly attributable to the issuance of new shares, issuance of shares to effect business combination, or issue of share options.
+Issued and paid up-capital (i.e. bank's own equity instruments) is initially measured at the cash proceeds received, less transaction costs directly attributable to the issuance of new shares, issuance of shares to effect business combination, or issue of share options.
 Transaction costs, net of tax benefits, are reported as a deduction from equity.

-2.23.2 Dividends
+2.24.2 Dividends

-Dividends on equity instruments issued by the bank are recognized when the general assembly of the bank's shareholders approves them.
-Dividends include the employees' profit share and the board of directors' remuneration as prescribed by the bank's articles of incorporation and the corporate law.
+Dividends on equity instruments issued by the group entities are recognized when the general assembly of the group's shareholders approves them.
+Dividends include the non-controlling interests' share in the subsidiaries' dividends, and employees' profit share and board of directors' remuneration as prescribed by the articles of incorporation of the bank and Group entities as well as the corporate law.

-2.24 Fiduciary activities
+2.25 Fiduciary activities

 The Bank carries out fiduciary activities that result in ownerships or management of assets on behalf of individuals, trusts, and retirement benefit plans and other institutions.
-These assets and income arising thereon are not recognized in the bank's separate financial statements, as they are not assets or income of the bank.
+These assets and income arising thereon are not recognized in the group's consolidated financial statements, as they are not assets or income of the Bank or the Group.

-2.25 Comparative figures
+2.26 Comparative figures

-Comparative figures are reclassified, where necessary, to conform to changes in the current Year's financial statements presentation.
+Comparative figures are reclassified, where necessary, to conform to changes in the current period's financial statements presentation.